NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Communal Healing.md

 You're an exceptional conduit for vitality and, as you channel it through you, you can divert some to heal yourself or another creature.
-When you cast the [[Spells/Heal|Heal]] spell to heal a single creature, choose another willing living creature within range of your _heal_ to regain Hit Points equal to the _heal_ spell's rank.
+When you cast the [[Heal|Heal]] spell to heal a single creature, choose another willing living creature within range of your _heal_ to regain Hit Points equal to the _heal_ spell's rank.

 *Source: Pathfinder Player Core*
 *ORC*